 Your baby experiences a loss of sleep which has severe effects on their health.
 Also, it affects you as parents.
 Your patience will be lost throughout time due to the lack of adequate rest.

-Tiredness and impatience might destroy you and sometimes, you even want to give up on the console your baby.
+Tiredness and impatience might destroy you, and sometimes, you even want to give up on your baby’s console.
 Trust me, the time will come, and you have to be strong to overcome it.

 4 Month Sleep Regression: Tips to Cope

 There is a fact you need to accept: sleep regression will not go away.
-4 month sleep regression will leave permanent changes in your baby, unlike other regressions that take place later in their life.
+4-month sleep regression will leave permanent changes in your baby, unlike other regressions that occur later in their lives.

 However, there is no need to be depressed about it.
 Methods to overcome sleep regression are available for anyone who wishes to spend time and energy on research.